Azerbaijan jails Iranian journalist on drugs charge

 Iran has accused Azerbaijan of assisting Israel in the assassination of Iranian nuclear scientists, but Baku has denied this.
 Azerbaijan has arrested dozens of people this year on suspicion of links to Iran’s Revolutionary Guards, and of plotting attacks, including on the Israeli ambassador to Baku.

-Iran withdrew its ambassador from Baku last month after clerics criticized Azerbaijan for hosting an annual pan-European song contest.
+Iran withdrew its ambassador from Baku last month after clerics criticised Azerbaijan for hosting an annual pan-European song contest.